alh1m1k/WebKeyboard-for-StarCitizen/README.md

 > As precaution usb descriptors also can be changed in `config.h` do it if you know what you doing.<br/>

 ### Configuration
-most configuration are runtime, rest explained in `config.h`.
+Most configuration are runtime, rest explained in `config.h`.

 ### UI